Design and Art as a means for change and collaboration.

 I'm a freelance artist and designer working across graphic design, editorial, photography, creative direction, and illustration.
 My practice is grounded in collaboration, social justice, and real-world impact—using visual tools to support sustainability, shift narratives, and help communities reclaim agency.

-With over a decade of experience, I’ve worked with organisations like Stronger Stories, Nesta, and Climate Insights.
-From campaign materials and identity systems to public installations and community-led exhibitions, I design with intention—so that stories connect, visuals carry meaning, and people feel seen.
+With over a decade of experience, I’ve worked with organisations and individuals to drive meaningful change towards sustainability.
+My work spans brand systems and campaign materials to public installations and community-led exhibitions.
+I take a hands-on, research-led approach: listening closely, asking the right questions, and building creative processes that invite participation and change.
+That means I design with intention—so that stories resonate, visuals carry meaning, and people feel seen.

 I studied Fine Arts at the Polytechnic University of València and Design at the Bauhaus-Universität Weimar.
 This mix of artistic training and real-world practice shapes how I work: with care, curiosity, and a belief in design as a tool for change.